-Why is listening to speech in noisy backgrounds interesting?
+Why is this interesting?

-- Most speech is not heard in quiet.

-- Classrooms can be really noisy.

-- People vary a lot in how well they can understand speech in the presence of other sounds.
+- Most speech is not heard in guiet. - People vary a lot in how well they can understand speech in the presence of other sounds. - Auditory processing disorder (APD)? - Hearing impairment makes perceiving speech in noise difficult. - Effects of age - Ageing itself (≥60 y.o.) may lead to poorer speech perception in noise. - Younger children (≤12 y.o.) appear to be more affected by certain kinds of noise 2

-- Lots of developmental disorders seem to have an impact on this ability

-- Language impairment

-- Autism spectrum disorders

-- Auditory processing disorder (APD)?

-- Hearing impairment makes perceiving speech in noise difficult.

-- Cochlear implant users have great difficulties

-- Being a non-native speaker makes it harder

-- Effects of age

-- Ageing itself (≥60 y.o.) may lead to poorer speech perception in certain kinds of noise.

-- Younger children (≤12 y.o.) appear to be more affected by certain kinds of noise